Alex Ramírez: Business career

-In February 2013, Alex Ramirez started, with his wife and his son, a restaurant in Tokyo, Japan, called Ramichan Cafe, serving the cuisine of Puerto Rico, where his wife grew up.
+In February 2013, Ramirez, his wife, and his son opened a restaurant in Tokyo called Ramichan Cafe, serving the cuisine of Puerto Rico, where his wife grew up.
 The restaurant has since closed.

-Ramirez has spoken about his faith saying, "I believe (continuing to play baseball) is my desire, but it's not my life.
+Ramirez has spoken about his faith, saying, "I believe [continuing to play baseball] is my desire, but it's not my life.
 God has already blessed me with this career, and whatever God has planned for me, I will be happy to follow that, whether or not I play baseball again.
 It's not what I want; it's what God wants for me."

-As of January 2019, he has naturalised as a Japanese national.
+In January 2019, Ramirez became a Japanese citizen.